adamosoftware/Postulate.Orm/README.md

         cn.Execute(*blah blah blah*);
     }

 For more realistic MVC examples, please see the [Postulate.Mvc project](https://github.com/adamosoftware/Postulate.Mvc).

+If you have any ideas or feedback, please contact me at adamosoftware@gmail.com.
+Contributions here are definitely welcome.